Bradley Automotive History

-After many successful years of producing the Bradley GT, Dave Fuller was quietly designing the companies next offering. sometime in late 1978-1979 Bradley Automotive Introduced the Bradley GT2.
+After many successful years of producing the Bradley GT, Dave Fuller was quietly designing the companies next offering.
+Sometime in 1977 Bradley Automotive Introduced the Bradley GT2.
 The GT2 was billed as a “Luxury Sports Car Kit” While the GT2 still utilized the Standard VW bug donor that was the only thing it shared with the GT.

 Inside and out the Bradley GT2 had more of a production car feel.
 It had inside door releases, a nicer interior and a better gullwing door system in which the door openings sat lower to make it easier to get in and out of, and the gullwings were framed to make them stiffer.
 In addition it had slide down side windows to aid in ventilation.
 The downside is by all accounts the GT2 used a custom windshield that can no longer be purchased unless you can find one used.

 Some of the other features that set the GT2 apart from the GT was better bumpers, a steel reinforced roof and electrically operated pop-up headlights.
 The second major area was comfort.
 The new interior provided enough legroom for occupants over 6 feet tall.
 The price for all of this “Luxury” was double that of the Bradley GT.
 It is said about 500 of the GT2 were sold but as creating this page I have not been able to verify that with a former owner or employee of Bradley Automotive.